AbhishekAshokDubey/R-Programming-Coursera/README.md

 # Understand not copy.

-Any one else using it make sure they are using it just for understanding.
+Anyone else using it make sure you are using it just for your understanding.
 Please do not use this to submit assignments at Coursera for your own good.

 P.S.: I <3 Coursera